What everyone is missing that really could be a game-changer is this.

 Here is Washington County going back to 2004.
 This is a small, majority-GOP county.
 It votes consistently in every election.
 Given that it has been proven Russia wanted to see Trump elected in 2016—and that Washington County could be counted on to vote for Trump—it seems extremely unlikely that Russia hacked this county to get to the county alone.

 What reason could Russia have to hack a county that was going to vote for its favored candidate in the first place?
-A strong possibility is that Russia hacked Washington County to get to to the Voter Registration files for the entire state.
+A strong possibility is that Russia hacked Washington County to gain access to the entire state–to hack all Florida Voter Registration files.

 Russia didn’t want or need Washington County—but they did need access to the state’s entire Voter Registration Database.
 And the odds are good that they were able to do this by hacking Washington County.